 especially near mining and smelting sites.

 Temperature is the concentration of thermal energy in a substance such

 as water.
 The phrase "thermal regime" is used when emphasizing the temporal and

 spatial distribution of temperature.
 Temperatures in streams and rivers are influenced

 by many atmospheric and hydrologic processes that influence the movement of heat.
 In

 turn, temperature plays a fundamental role in shaping the structure and function of

 aquatic systems, and is frequently used as a basis for classifying streams (e.g.,

-Please, read the disclaimer located above the Water Quality Index map to the left.
+Please, read the disclaimer located above the Water Quality Index application.